hadwagaber/test_tf/docs/TESTING.md

 ## Terraform

-All below test examples have an assumption for the working directory - should be [IAC/Terraform/test/terraform](./../IAC/Terraform/test/terraform/)
+All below test examples have an assumption for the working directory - should be [IAC/Terraform/test/terraform](./../IAC/Terraform/test/terraform/) New to test.

 ### End to End tests with Terratest